reachravi55/webapp/README.md

 #Deploy instruction

-Deploy ```target/WebApp.war``` on Tomcat
+Deploy ```target/WebApp.war``` on Tomcat edited
 #TODO

-Add instruction to deploy to ElasticBeanstalk
+instruction to deploy to ElasticBeanstalk